bimdata/platform-old/CONTRIBUTING.md

 Once you've filed the PR:

-* Maintainers will not review PRs until all checks pass (it means "until Docker builds").
+* Maintainers will not review PRs until all checks pass (it means "until CircleCI builds").
 * One or more maintainers will use GitHub's review feature to review your PR.
 * If the maintainer asks for any changes, then edit your changes, push, and ask for another review.
 * If the maintainer decides to pass on your PR, they will thank you for the contribution and explain why they won't be accepting the changes.
 That's ok!
 We still really appreciate you taking the time to do it, and we don't take that lightly.